davisjam/vuln-regex-detector/src/extract/README.md

 This directory contains programs to extract the *statically declared regexes* from a program written any of the supported languages.

-It also contains a driver `extract-regexps.pl` that accepts a JSON file with:
+The driver `extract-regexes.pl` accepts a JSON file with:
 - file (program name)
 - [language]